ajeetraina/pen-shop-demo/README.md

-# 🖊️ Luxury Pen Shop Platform
+# 🖊️ Moby Pen Shop Platform

 A complete e-commerce platform for luxury writing instruments with AI shopping assistant, built with Docker, React, Go, and Node.js.